Tampa Bay Lightning Logo

 Tampa Bay Lightning Logo 1992-2001

-Phil Esposito himself was the designer of the original logo.
+The original logo’s author was Phil Esposito himself.
 It featured a white lightning bolt inside a gray circle.
-Due to the dark shadows, the lightning had a three-dimensional effect.
-The circle was trimmed with a white and blue outline.
-Besides, it included “Tampa Bay” and “Lightning” wordmarks at the top and the bottom, respectively.
-Despite different fonts, both wordmarks were blue-scripted letters with a thin black outline.
+Thanks to dark shadows, the lightning had a three-dimensional effect.
+The circle was trimmed with a white-blue contour.
+Moreover, the words “Tampa Bay” and “Lightning” were placed above and below, respectively.
+Despite different fonts, both signs were blue letters with a thin black outline.

 2001 – 2007